conan-io/docs/devops/backup_sources/sources_backup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :ref:`global.conf<reference_config_files_global_conf>` file should contain the
-``core.sources:download_urls`` if a downloading from a custom backup source remote is desired,
+``core.sources:download_urls`` if downloading from a custom backup source remote is desired,
 and ``core.sources:download_cache`` if a custom local cache path to download the backups to is desired.

 .. code-block:: text